SpecDD

 Best practices and observations

 Keep specs short and concise.
 Long specs are harder for humans to maintain and harder for agents to use reliably.
+Prefer many small specs over one large spec.
+Local specs preserve context and reduce prompt size.

 Prompt implementation in small chunks.
 One spec at a time gives the best results.
 One to three related specs can work when the task is simple and the boundaries are clear.